Knowledge base

 If you encounter this error on a site you do not manage, the problem may sometimes come from your own configuration.
 Here are the points to check:

-• Check the time on your device: If your computer or smartphone is not at the correct date/time, the certificate validation will systematically fail.
+- Check the time on your device: If your computer or smartphone is not set to the correct date/time, the certificate validation will systematically fail.

-• Antivirus and Firewall: Some security software analyze HTTPS connections and can cause false positives.
+- Antivirus and Firewall: Some security software analyzes HTTPS connections and can cause false positives.

 Solutions for Infomaniak site owners